Who is Joe Arpaio running against for Flake's Senate seat?

 Rep. Martha McSally hasn't officially announced she is running but in November she told her Republican colleagues that she has plans to do so.

-12 News' political reporter Brahm Resnik tweeted that McSally would officially announce her campaign this Friday.
+12 News' political reporter Brahm Resnik tweeted that McSally will officially announce her campaign this Friday.

 Kyrsten Sinema